stevegt/grid-cli/v2/doc/141-cache.md

 In the PromiseGrid Kernel, caching and module handling are crucial for optimizing the retrieval and execution of data.
 This document outlines the strategies and implementation details for these systems, emphasizing their alignment with decentralized governance and microkernel architectural principles.

-## kernel services
+## Kernel Services

-- the kernel **MUST** provide a built-in cache for efficient data retrieval and storage.
+- The kernel **MUST** provide a built-in cache for efficient data retrieval and storage.
-- the built-in cache **SHOULD** be loaded from embedded resources using Go's `embed` feature.
+- The built-in cache **SHOULD** be loaded from embedded resources using Go's `embed` feature.
-- the built-in cache **MUST** include one or more modules (microkernel services) for handling filesystem and network access, dependent on which platform the kernel is running on (WASM, Linux, Windows, etc.)
+- The built-in cache **MUST** include one or more modules (microkernel services) for handling filesystem and network access, dependent on which platform the kernel is running on (WASM, Linux, Windows, etc.)
 - The filesystem module(s) **MAY** use the Origin Private File System (OPFS) for disk file access when running in WASM, and **MAY** use the `afero` library to abstract filesystem interactions.
 - The network module(s) **MAY** use XXX for network access when running in WASM, and **MAY** use the `net` package for network interactions when native.

 ## Cache Structures

+### Built-In and Modular Cache

-2. **Multiple Caches**:
+1. **Multiple Caches**:
    - There **MAY BE** multiple caches, including the built-in cache in the kernel and caches provided by various modules.
    - The kernel **SHOULD** load the built-in cache from embedded resources using Go’s `embed` feature.

+2. **Filesystem Integration**:
+   - Non-sandboxed modules **MAY** use the Origin Private File System (OPFS) for disk file access.
+   - Non-sandboxed modules **MAY** utilize the `afero` library to abstract filesystem interactions, ensuring compatibility across different platforms.

 ## Treating Modules as Caches

+### Unified Interface for Cache and Function Calls

 1. **Role of Modules**:
    - The kernel **MUST** treat modules as caches.
 In the event of a cache miss, the kernel **MUST** consult one or more modules to retrieve the requested value.
    - Modules **MAY** contribute to the cache or provide the requested data dynamically.

 2. **Unified Interface**:
    - From the caller's perspective, there **SHALL BE** no difference between a cache lookup and a function call.
-Both operations **SHALL BE** treated as hashed function calls.
-The caller sends a message with a leading hash and any arguments and receives a message containing the requested content.
+Both operations **SHALL BE** treated as byte sequence completions.
+The caller sends a message consisting of a byte sequence and receives a message containing the remainder of the sequence.

+## internal channels, external function calls

+- internally, the kernel uses Go channels
+- all modules communicate with the kernel using functions calls and callbacks

 ## Acceptance and Promises

+### Acceptance as Promise

 1. **Acceptance Criteria**:
    - Modules **MUST** define acceptance criteria for promises, module hashes, and arguments into a single function, `Accept()`.
    - By returning a promise message from `Accept` instead of a boolean, modules provide additional guarantees and meta-information.

-2. **Promises as Acceptance**:
+2. **Promise-Based Acceptance**:
-    - The `Accept` function returns a promise message that includes whether the module accepts the request and any relevant metadata.
+   - The `Accept` function returns a promise message including details on whether the module accepts the request and any relevant metadata.
 If `HandleMessage` fails, it is considered a broken promise.

+### Ant Routing Mechanism

-3. **Ant Routing Mechanism**:
+3. **Dynamic Routing and Optimization**:
    - The syscall tree acts as an "ant routing" mechanism, caching successful paths to optimize future routing.
-In the future, similar calls follow the same path to the same module.
+Similar future calls follow the same paths to the same module.
    - The syscall tree **MUST** use hierarchical keys and **SHOULD** filter based on whether any module accepts the leading parameters, matches the module hash, and accepts the arguments.

+## Integration with Computational Theory

-## Integration with Church, Turing, and Chomsky's Concept of "Accept"
+### Alignment with Church, Turing, and Chomsky's "Accept" Concept

 1. **Computational Theory**:
-    - The term "accept" aligns with Church, Turing, and Chomsky's use in computing theory and languages, where an automaton or machine accepts an input if it reaches an accepting state.
+   - The term "accept" aligns with the computational theory usage (Church, Turing, Chomsky), where an automaton or machine accepts an input if it reaches an accepting state.
    - In PromiseGrid, modules act as recognizers for specific tasks based on the promise hash, module hash, and arguments.

 2. **Promises All the Way Down**:
-    - The concept of "promises all the way down" integrates acceptance as a promise message, enhancing robustness and trustworthiness.
+   - The "promises all the way down" concept integrates acceptance as a promise message, enhancing robustness and trustworthiness.
    - Each layer (modules, syscall tree, kernel) makes and fulfills promises based on the promises made by the layers below it.

 ## Kernel's Dynamic Syscall Tree

+### Dynamic and Optimized Message Routing

 1. **Syscall Tree and Acceptance History**:
-    - The acceptanceHist and syscallTable **SHOULD BE** the same.
-This dynamic syscall tree **SHOULD** store acceptance history for all modules.
-    - The kernel **SHOULD** store positive and negative acceptance history for all modules such that when it receives a message, it can look up which modules accept the leading parms, skip the modules that reject the leading parms, and call accepting modules, providing the full set of parms.
+   - The kernel **SHOULD** use a dynamic syscall table to store both positive and negative acceptance histories for all modules.
-    - This table **SHOULD** start empty and be populated during operation as the kernel consults built-in and other modules to handle received messages.
+   - This table **SHOULD** start empty and be populated as the kernel handles messages, consulting built-in and other modules.
-    - The kernel **MUST** route messages to the module whose syscall tree key matches the most leading parameter components, optimizing routing and reducing redundant checks.
+   - Messages **MUST** be routed to the module whose syscall tree key matches the most leading parameters, optimizing routing efficiency and reducing redundant checks.

 ## Conclusion

-The design of caching, module handling, and promise-based acceptance in the PromiseGrid Kernel ensures a robust, flexible, and efficient system for decentralized governance and cooperation.
-By treating acceptance as a promise and integrating a hierarchical syscall tree with ant routing mechanisms, the kernel maintains trust, accountability, and optimized performance consistent with principles of computational theory and modular architecture.
+The PromiseGrid Kernel's design for caching, module handling, and promise-based acceptance ensures a robust, flexible, and efficient system for decentralized governance and cooperation.
+By treating acceptance as a promise and integrating a hierarchical syscall tree with ant routing mechanisms, the kernel maintains trust, accountability, and optimized performance, consistent with principles of computational theory and modular architecture.

 ## Q&A